-Santa Maria di Leuca is a wonderful seaside resort in Salento in the province of Lecce, well known by tourists from all over the world for being the place where Puglia is divided between the Adriatic and Ionian seas.
+Santa Maria di Leuca is a wonderful seaside resort in Salento in the province of Lecce.
+Leuca is known throughout the world for being the place where Puglia is divided between the Adriatic and Ionian seas.

-Santa Maria di Leuca is the southernmost town in Puglia, located where the Apulian mainland ends and the two seas, the Adriatic and Ionian seas meet.
-The territory of Santa Maria di Leuca, also known as Marina di Leuca, is an integral part of the municipality of Castrignano del Capo and also includes a large part of the hamlets and localities located around its ancient seaside village.
+Santa Maria di Leuca, the southernmost city of Puglia, is located where the Adriatic and Ionian seas meet.
+Also known as Marina di Leuca, it is part of the municipality of Castrignano del Capo.

 Santa Maria di Leuca what to see